spiros132/ContactsApp/README.md

 # Contacts Application

 ## Description
-Just a small personal project for me to learn cmake, c++ and project management.
+Just a small personal project for me to learn CMake, C++ and project management.

 ## Build
-This version has been built on a clang compiler with cmake in vscode.
+This version has been built with CMake, Clang and Ninja in vscode.